moodboom/quick-http/README.md

 # quick-http
-An http[s] client and server app skeleton in modern C++ focused on easy creation of RESTful and websockets APIs, and high performance through a delayed-write model used to serve dynamic html completely from memory.
+An http[s] client and server app skeleton in modern C++ focused on easy management of RESTful and websockets APIs, and high performance through a delayed-write model used to serve dynamic html completely from memory.

-This project uses code or inspiration from boost ASIO, twitter bootstrap and oath, eidheim/Simple-Web-Server, etc.

 I have used this project as a starting point for several others.
 It captures patterns and best practices that have worked well for me in production.
 These include: